Course Title: The Ethics of Being Professional

 Overview of Learning Activities

-This course is facilitated through a series of online and face-to –face seminars and workshops.
+This course is facilitated through a series of face-to–face workshops.
 It begins through an exploration of concepts of ethics and professionalism, and evolves into a problem based learning approach.
 Through collaborative analysis of authentic scenarios, you will apply theoretical knowledge to practical contexts.
 Through reflexivity, you will articulate your ethical disposition and considerations of working with diverse people across settings.

 Overview of Learning Resources